wangcongcong123/insite_retrieve/README.md

 ### Motivation

 This app is inspired by the fact that many bloggers who are skilled in one field/domain or another maintain blogging sites to share their knowledge but there are usually no searching boxes provided on their sites.
-However, more broadly, it is not limited in blogging sites but can be applied to any other type of sites.
+However, more broadly, this app usage is not limited in blogging sites but can be applied to any other type of sites.

  Due to the lack of resources in comparison to big search engines like Google, this functions only for in-site searching while at paragraph level.
-Hopefully this helps information seekers to get domain-specific knowledge efficiently from an expert's (e.g., the bloggers) site or any other type sites.
+Hopefully this helps information seekers to get domain-specific knowledge efficiently from an expert's (e.g., the bloggers) site or any other type of sites.

 ### Demo ([Notebook](insite_retrieve.ipynb))
 ![demo](demo.gif)